-Service Criteria i Acceptable Performance Damages for Insufficient Performance ii 1st Incident: A Corrective Action Plan (CAP) acceptable to DHS shall be due to DHS within ten (10) business days of the request.
-2nd incident: A ten percent (10%) penalty will be assessed in the following months' payment to the provider for each thirty (30) day period the Vendor is not in full compliance with all requirements of the contract.
-The ten percent (10%) penalty will be calculated from the total payment for the identified month in which the deficiency took place.
-3rd incident: DHS reserves the right to impose additional penalties including without limitation, withholding payment on future invoices until Vendor is in full compliance, maintaining a below standard Vendor Performance Report (VPR) in the vendor file and terminating the contract.
-A. Mandated Reporting Pursuant to Ark.
+Service Criteria Acceptable Performance Damages for Insufficient Performance ii Contractor must comply with requirements set forth in Section 2.
+Minimum Requirements and Section 3 General Contractual Requirements along with applicable state and federal law for the duration of the Contract.
+Acceptable performance is defined as one hundred percent (100%) compliance with all service criteria and standards for acceptable performance throughout the contract term as determined by DHS.
+1st Incident: A Corrective Action Plan (CAP) acceptable to DHS shall be due to DHS within ten (10) business days of the request.
+2nd incident: A five percent (5%) penalty will be assessed in the following months' payment to the provider for each thirty (30) day period the Vendor is not in full compliance with all requirements of the contract.
+The five percent (5%) penalty will be calculated from the total payment for the identified month in which the deficiency took place.
+In addition to the above penalties, DHS reserves the right to impose additional penalties including without limitation, monetary damages, withholding payment on future invoices until Vendor is in full compliance, maintaining a below standard Vendor Performance Report (VPR) Mandated Reporting Pursuant to Ark.
 Code Ann. §12-18-402 (b)(10) and Ark.
-Code Ann. §§ 12-12- 1708(a)(1)(AA), Contractor and all of its employees, agents, and all Subcontractors and Subcontractor's employees and agents shall immediately make a report to the Child Abuse Hotline or the Adult Maltreatment Hotline (based on type of maltreatment) if Contractor or any of its employees, agents, or Subcontractors' employees and agents, while performing duties under this Acceptable performance is defined as one hundred percent (100%) compliance with all service criteria and standards for acceptable performance throughout the contract term as determined by DHS.
+Code Ann. §§ 12-12- 1708(a)(1)(AA), Contractor and all of its employees, agents, and all Subcontractors and Subcontractor's employees and agents shall immediately make a report to the Child Abuse Hotline or the Adult Maltreatment Hotline (based on type of maltreatment) if Contractor or any of its employees, agents, or Subcontractors' employees and agents, while performing duties under this contract, have reasonable cause to suspect that: a.
+A child has been subjected to child maltreatment; b.
+A child died as a result of child maltreatment; c.
+A child died suddenly and Acceptable performance is defined as one hundred percent (100%) compliance with all service criteria and standards for acceptable performance throughout the contract term as determined by DHS. in the vendor file and contract termination.
 For each failure to report, DHS may impose: 1.
 A ten percent (10%) penalty, assessed in the following months' payment for each failure to report.
-The penalty will be calculated from the total payment for the identified month in which the deficiency took place; or
+The penalty will be calculated from the total payment for the identified month in which the deficiency took place; or 2.
+A one percent (1%) penalty, assessed in the next payment for each failure to report.
+The penalty will be calculated from the